msmoiz/philosophy/README.md

 change lingers, a developer may be forced to pick up other tasks in the interim, which results in more context-switching and hinders productivity.

+## Continuous deployment

+**Code changes should be deployed within one business day of approval.**

+The longer the gap between the approval and deployment, the more chance there is that an intervening change will cause the code to break.
+Code is written and reviewed against a set of assumptions about what already exists in the deployment environment, and those assumptions become progressively less sound as the deployment gap widens.
+In addition, a longer deploy gap increases the chance that an intervening change will be merged, potentially prompting a rebase and in turn additional code review.

+**Code changes should be deployed through a pipeline.**

+Manual deployment consumes developer attention and bandwidth.
+A pipeline takes over this task and empowers developers to focus on building features instead of worrying about how those features are ultimately delivered to customers.
+A pipeline also allows the team to enforce standards before code reaches production, e.g., code review approval and integration test success.

+**Pipelines should contain at least one pre-production stage.**

+A pre-production stage&mdash;alpha, beta, gamma, test, staging&mdash;provides an opportunity to run integration tests and other verification of code changes before those changes make it to production.

+**There should be a separate mechanism to deploy code to a sandbox environment.**

+It is not always possible to test specific behavior using local resources;
+instead, it may be necessary to test against deployed resources.
+In the absence of a sandbox environment, developers are forced to deploy changes to a pipeline stage to see how they behave; this can disrupt the pipeline mechanism, potentially blocking other changes from being deployed to production.
+A sandbox environment allows developers to test such changes in a safe manner and also reduces iteration time as variations can be deployed without waiting on code review or pipeline promotions.

 ## Package documentation

 **Each package should contain a README in its root directory.**